Mazha Peyyunnu Maddalam Kottunnu

 Mazha Peyyunnu Maddalam Kottunnu is a 1986 Indian Malayalam-language comedy film directed by Priyadarshan and written by Sreenivasan from a story by Jagadish.
 It stars an ensemble cast led by Mohanlal, Mukesh, Sreenivasan, Jagathi Sreekumar, Maniyanpilla Raju, Kuthiravattam Pappu, and Lissy.
 Mammootty appears in a brief cameo role.
-The film was one of the highest-grossing Malayalam films of the year.
+It was one of the highest-grossing Malayalam films of the year.
 It is now considered one of the best comedy films in Malayalam cinema.
 The film was remade in Telugu as Saradaga Kasepu (2010) and in Tamil as Manandhal Mahadevan (1989).

 Plot

 Madhavan is back in Kerala after completing his business studies in the United States and now calls himself 'M. A. Dhavan'.
 His schoolmate, Shambhu, works as a chauffeur at his house and the now vain and snobbish Madhavan treats him with disdain.
 Madhavan's parents want him to marry Shobha, the only daughter of Sardar Krishna Kurup, a wealthy and aristocratic businessman.
 Madhavan, who wants to observe his bride-to-be from a distance, decides to go to her house disguised as the driver and gets his driver Shambu to impersonate him.

 Just minutes after they set out, his parents telephone Krishna Kurup about their son's scheme.
 Various mishaps on the way end up with Madhavan deciding to visit as himself.
 Unaware of the change in plan, Krishna Kurup and his wife Thanakam treat Shambhu as the prospective groom and Madhavan as the driver.
 They dote over Shambhu, ignoring Madhavan, who is unaware of the impression that Kurup and his wife are under.
 The situation gets tougher for Madhavan due to his eccentric behavior towards the Kurup family.
 Shobha, who also mistakes Shambhu for the prospective fiancé, falls in love with him.

 Meanwhile Sardar Koma Kurup has been in constant fight with his cousin Krishna Kurup for many years.
 Both are trying to capture power at the Nethaji Club, a reputed social club, for personal reasons.
 Damodaran, a.k.a.
 Damu, impersonates a lawyer, enters Koma Kurup's house, and wins his trust.
 Damu's real intention is to kill Koma Kurup, making it look like an accident and marry his daughter Aruna so that he can grab the whole property.
 But one after another, Damu's attempts to kill Koma Kurup fail.
 Damu nearly gets himself killed each time in the process.
-Then Shivan, under the guise of Damu's brother arrives at Koma Kurup's house.
+Then Shivan, in the guise of Damu's brother, arrives at Koma Kurup's house.
 Shivan, who is Damu and Shambu's friend, pretends to be a heart patient.
 He instantly succeeds in winning the heart of Aruna, destroying Damu's plans.